yuktagopalani/Home-Care/README.md

 We built the App using the Flutter Framework.
 We used Google FireBase as the backend for the project & to make the database in the firestore.
 We used geolocation service to find the current location of the user.

 ## Challenges we ran into
 The biggest challenges were to make the Firebase as our Backend and also to find the needy people in a particular distance radius.
 For that we watched long tutorials on the internet.
-For finding neaarby people, we used a mathematical formula to find the distane between two coordinates on earth.
+For finding nearby people, we used a mathematical formula to find the distane between two coordinates on earth.

 ## Accomplishments that we're proud of
 We are proud that we have made an App that would serve the basic necessity of the sick people by giving them a medium through which they can connect with the people who want to help them !
 ## What we learned
 Foremost, the most important thing we learnt is to how to make a healthy bond with new people & how to collabrate as a team.
 Secondly, we learnt how to use our time efficiently in order to implement the idea.Lastly, we learn making the backend in Flutter app with Google Firebase & to use latitudes and longitudes in our app !